 \subsection{Segregation behavior of Al and Ca at as cast Mg surfaces}

-To study the surface segregation behavior of Al and Ca in vacuum, the Mg atoms in the top surface and the sub-surface layers of a Mg(0001) slab are systematically substituted with Al and Ca atoms thus realising different surface coverages.
+We now study the surface segregation behavior of Al and Ca in vacuum by applying the formalism outlined in Sec.~\ref{sec:methods}.
+We thus systematically substitute the Mg atoms in the top surface and the sub-surface layers of a Mg(0001) slab with Al and Ca atoms thus realising different surface structures and coverages.
 An illustration of some of the studied Ca substitutions in the surface and sub-surface layers of Mg are shown in Fig.~\ref{fig:Geometry}.